protontypes/open-sustainable-technology/README.md

 - [ONEARMY](https://github.com/ONEARMY/community-platform) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.
 - [Trash-ICRA19](https://conservancy.umn.edu/handle/11299/214366) - A Bounding Box Labeled Dataset of Underwater Trash.
 - [TACO](https://github.com/pedropro/TACO) - Trash Annotations in Context Dataset Toolkit.
-- [circularity.ID Open Data Standard]( https://github.com/circularfashion/cf-circularity-id-standard) - The standard represents the results and findings of an extensive six-year research into the needs of stakeholders in the fashion industry to achieve a circular economy.
+- [circularity.ID Open Data Standard](https://github.com/circularfashion/cf-circularity-id-standard) - The standard represents the results and findings of an extensive six-year research into the needs of stakeholders in the fashion industry to achieve a circular economy.
 - [RecycleNet](https://github.com/sangminwoo/RecycleNet) - Effective trash classification model using only a small number of annotated images.
 - [trashnet](https://github.com/garythung/trashnet) - Dataset of images of trash.
 Torch-based CNN for garbage image classification.
 - [OpenLitterMap](https://github.com/OpenLitterMap/openlittermap-web) - An open, interactive and accessible database of the world's litter and plastic pollution.
-- [Recyclebot](https://www.appropedia.org/Recyclebot) - An open source waste plastic extruder that creates 3-D printer filament from waste plastic and natural polymers.
+- [Recyclebot](https://www.appropedia.org/Recyclebot) - An open source waste plastic extruder that creates 3D printer filament from waste plastic and natural polymers.

 ## Biosphere